 The oldest and largest monastery of the Nubra Valley, Diskit Monastery was founded by Changzem Tserab Zangpo, a disciple of Tsong-Kha-Pa.
 Diskit Monastery has insane views, overlooking the sleepy town of Diskit along the Shyok River (River of Death).
 The Gompa of this Monastery is associated with the Yellow Hat (Gelugpa) sect of Tibetan Buddhism.

 Marking good over evil, the Gustor in Diskit monastery livens up the region with the burning effigies of evil, chaam dance and a lot of pomp and show!
-The music greatly compliments the views and you’ll soon be lost in trance thanks to the peace and tranquillity.
+The music greatly complements the views, and you’ll soon be lost in a trance thanks to the peace and tranquillity.

 Did you can check our travel guide on Stakna Monastery?

-I am sure you’d agree that the Land of High passes, Ladakh, celebrates life in style.
+I am sure you’d agree that the Land of High Passes, Ladakh, celebrates life in style.
 When you live in such harsh conditions, you start appreciating what is truly important.
-And, for Buddhists, it definitely is the precedence of good over evil.
+And, for Buddhists, it is the precedence of good over evil.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Culture is truly depicted through the myriad of festivities and is the best way to assimilate into the culture of the region.
-Hope this comprehensive list of festivals in Ladakh has taken you through the wonderland of Ladakh.
+I hope this comprehensive list of festivals in Ladakh has taken you through the wonderland of Ladakh.

 If you’re looking to plan your travels and need some guidance, do comment below.
 Also, we have already prepared the routes for you for a beginner level introduction & understanding!

 who gets great travel deals, tips & updates from Devil On Wheels™ for FREE